 - Regularly took teams of people to destitute and necessitous areas for rebuilding, training and support in India, Thailand, Philippines, Solomon Islands, Burma, Vietnam, and Nepal.

 - Senior pastor of Hinterland Christian Centre for just over two years.

 - Interim field director for IGC in impoverished areas of Cebu, Philippines, for three months.

 In late 2016 over a period of two months, Steve endured six subdural haematomas, which were spontaneous bleeds.
-He survived two burr hole surgeries and two mini craniotomies for the evacuation of the bleeds, and currently has two bleeds still sitting on the brain.
+He survived two burr hole surgeries and two mini craniotomies for the evacuation of the bleeds.

-In early 2017 after the brain bleeds, the medical consultation team deemed Steve unable to return home due to his high care needs, and he entered residential care.
+In early 2017 after another two brain bleeds, the medical consultation team deemed Steve unable to return home due to his high care needs, and he entered residential care.

 After a five year dehabilitating struggle with Younger Onset Dementia Steve succumbed to the disease and passed away on 13th November 2019.